dobs/rack-esi-json/README.md

+# Note: This project is currently unmaintained.

+This was a bit of an idealistic project for a former job dropped in favour of a one-off solution.
+There are a number of challenging edge cases when using ESI with JSON before even getting off the ground.

 # rack-esi

 Rack-ESI is a Nokogiri based ESI middleware implementation for Rack with support for include tags, all other ESI namespaced nodes are just removed.